jfx2006/markdown-here/notes/atn-review-notes.md

   - If a full rebuild of this is needed, `make clean` will reset the subrepo and force a rebuild.
 - Regenerate vendored.mk
-- Copy the vendored NPM packages to extension/vendor (mostly)
+- Build and copy the vendored NPM packages to the appropriate place under extension/
-- Copy CHANGELOG.md from the repository root to the extension/ directory
+  - Some packages like highlightjs use a custom script, packages with dependencies are built with Rollup.
+Packages without dependencies are copied when possible.
 - Build the XPI file using web-ext

 ## Other vendored code